 Representing 39 percent of Canada’s population, Ontario has approximately 13.98 million inhabitants and is multicultural and multilingual.
-The official language of the province is English, and the languages of instruction are English and French.a According to 2011 Census data, approximately 68 percent of Ontarians have English as their mother tongue, 4 percent have French, and 26 percent have a first language other than English or French.
-First Nations, Métis, and Inuit peoples comprise slightly more than 2 percent of the population, according to the latest data available from 2011.
+The official language of the province is English, and the languages of instruction are English and French.a According to 2011 census data, approximately 70 percent of Ontarians have English as their mother tongue, 4 percent have French, and 26 percent have a first language other than English or French.
+First Nation, Métis, and Inuit populations comprise 2 percent of the population, according to the latest data available from 2011.